arivers/kmercoverage/readme.md

 - ggplot python package

 ## Current Status ##
-The preseqR estimates of coverage based on 31 Mers  do not currently agree with the predictions from PreseqR.
+The preseqR estimates of coverage based on 31 Mers do not currently agree with the predictions from mapping.
+I am investigating the reason for this.
 ![Comparison of PreseqR preditions to mapping based coverage](MC04.png)
 ---